KristianLyng/varnishfoo/chapter-3.rst

 It's worth taking a look at Appendix A, or go directly to https://www.varnish-cache.org/trac/wiki/VTLA and review some of the three letter acronyms that are all too common in Varnish.
-They are used to some degree in this chapter, though hopefully with a decent explanation.
+They are used extensively in the Varnish community, but are often ambiguous and miss-leading.
+Because of this, we will use them sparsely.

 Architecture
 ------------